Personality Dell'Arte

 APPLICATION PROCESS

-Please mention in your letter your previous experience in the field of personal development, psychotherapy and other relevant practice of emotional awareness, as well as your previous experience in the field of Theatre, if any.
+Please mention in your letter your previous experience in the field of personal development, psychotherapy and other relevant practice of emotional awareness, as well as your previous experience in the field of Theatre.
+The details of what to include in the motivation letter are in the Rules of Engagement Document.
+We recommend that you read it thoroughly to make sure your motivation letter is comprehensive and meets our requirements.

-There is a non-refundable application fee of $25, to send via paypal at the address giovanni.fusetti@gmail.com.
+There is a non-refundable application fee of AUD20, to send via using this payment link on the payment platform WISE.

-Please include in the application the receipt of your payment.
+Please include in the application the receipt/screenshot of your payment.

-Once the application is accepted, applicants can confirm their enrollment by sending a US$ 300 non-refundable deposit.
+Once the application is accepted, applicants can confirm their enrollment by sending AUD 400 as non-refundable deposit.

 TUITION